 The college admissions process is not just about reaching certain markers.
 It’s about telling a story.
 And telling that story starts at the beginning of high school.

 At a recent event organized by the University of California, Berkeley, admissions director Olufemi “Femi” Ogundele said the admissions process is “rational but not predictable.”
-That term rings true, because there are many factors college admissions officials consider in deciding whom to offer a seat to, and some of them are subjective.
+That term rings true, because there are many factors college admissions officials consider, beyond grades and the SAT and ACT, in deciding whom to offer a seat to, and some of them are subjective.
 This is where the power of a great story comes into play.

 This video, recorded some years ago in the admissions committee of Amherst College, illustrates how college admission decisions move past traditional factors like test scores, grades, and club memberships: